DarioSamo/MMRecompDoomMod/thunderstore/README.md

 - Install the mod in *Zelda 64: Recompiled*.
 - Before running the game, **make sure you have a** `DOOM1.wad` **file in the mods folder**.
   - If you don't own DOOM, you can use the shareware version which is freely available online.
+  - You can find the mods folder by just pressing "Open Mods Folder" in the "Mods" tab in *Zelda 64: Recompiled*.
 - Run the game!
 Test it out by pressing `L + R` once you have control of Link.

 ## Special thanks